 The Fantasy of Lights is just one of the MANY holiday themed events and attractions in Fort Wayne.
 Along with our night at Fantasy of Lights, my husband and I have started our own little tradition of making our annual Fantasy of Lights trip a part of our very own night of lights.
 We'll start off at Franke Park, and then peruse the light displays in downtown Fort Wayne including the iconic Santa and his Reindeer on the PNC building.
 We top it off by grabbing a pizza from Pint & Slice and venturing through local neighborhoods checking out some of the creative light displays before heading home for the evening.
 It's become something we look forward to each year, and a great way to fit in even more of the great holiday sites around town!
 For a full list of holiday activities to pair with the Fantasy of Lights, view our HolidayFest information.

-The Fantasy of Lights opens on Wednesday, November 25 and runs through Thursday, December 31.
+The Fantasy of Lights opens on Thanksgiving eve and runs through December 31.
 Hours are as follows; Sunday-Thursday 6pm-9pm and Friday-Saturday 6pm-10pm.
 Admission is $5 for cars, $10 for commercial passenger vans and $25 for buses and trolleys.
 You can find the Fantasy of Lights in Franke Park located at 3411 Sherman Blvd.
 Fort Wayne 46808.
-For more information visit the Fantasy of Lights page here or the Fantasy of Lights website.
+For more information visit the Fantasy of Lights website.